You are currently viewing Imbibition in Spine Discs | Hydration & Nutrient Flow

 3. Cartilage

-Imbibition occurs naturally during rest or can be supported through specialized care programs that focus on spinal decompression.
+Imbibition occurs naturally during rest or can be justified through specialized care programs that focus on spinal decompression.
 These methods lower intradiscal pressure, encouraging nutrient absorption.

 Imbibition and Spinal Disc Nutrition